 View Modes

-influences how much standard ADOxx windows are shown, like the model explorer and navigator that can be opened on the left hand side of the user interface.View modes
+Interaction modesinfluences how much standard ADOxx windows are shown, like the model explorer and navigator that can be opened on the left hand side of the user interface.View modesinfluence the drawing area, the recognition controls, the modelling bar, the elements shown in the modelling bar and the visualisation of the objects in the model.

 The following views are available: